AsparuhT/Weather-App/README.md

 - **Auto-complete Suggestions:** As you start typing in the search bar, the app will suggest possible locations.
 The suggested options are clickable and will show the weather data for that location when clicked on.

 ## Key Components
-The application has two key componnents.
+The application has two key components.
 One to handle the user input and one to display the results.
-There are few suplemenotry componts too.
+There are a few supplementary components too.
 The code of each component is very well commented.

 - **Header**: This component is where the search bar is.
 It handles the user input.
 Any action or event in the app are triggered though it.
 - **Main**: This component is where the weather data is displayed at.